hashicorp/se-terraform-vault-workshop/docs/azure/vault/slides-vault.md

 name: Database-Engine-4
 Dynamic Secrets: verify account
 -------------------------
 Use your newly created credentials to log onto the MySQL database.
 We've created a handy helper script to make this easier.
-The script will fetch new credentials from Vault and then use them to log onto the database server.
+The script will fetch new credentials from Vault and then use them to log onto the database server, then run a `show databases;` command and exit.

 Command:
 ```bash